 - They also have a higher interest rate of 6.28 percent, and immediately begin accruing interest.

 - Some veterans, depending upon their branch of the military and the length of their service, can apply for student loan forgiveness through the Department of Defense.

 - Federal and private student loans have a capped interest rate of 6 percent throughout active military service for all U.S. service members.

 - Private loans have maximum amounts and interest rates are determined by the loan issuer rather than the federal government.
-In rare cases, they can be lower than the federal government’s 4 percent, but in many cases, they can supersede 10 percent.
+In rare cases, they can be lower than the federal government’s rate, but in many cases, they can supersede 10 percent.

 Note: Federal Perkins Loans are not included in this guide given that the program was shut down in 2017, though their terms of repayment are discussed later in this guide.

 How Much Can I Get in Federal Student Loans Each Year?